 There is no greater honor or joy than teaching the inerrant and infallible Word of the Living God.
-To get to teach the Pastoral Epistles is a particular joy and a challenge.
-You will have the opportunity to help your fellow believers enter into the first-century world of St. Paul.
-Imagine: through the power of the Holy Spirit hovering over His own Word you are holding the record of God’s redemptive history in your hands (or on your screen)!
-You have the opportunity, through prayer, study, and preparation to “transport” Bible students into that time when the Church was ignited by Pentecost and going into the uttermost parts of the earth.
+Getting to teach the Pastoral Epistles is a particular joy and a challenge.
+You will have the opportunity to help your fellow believers enter into the first-century world of Paul.
+Imagine: through the power of the Holy Spirit hovering over His own Word, and you are holding the record of God’s redemptive history in your hands (or on your screen)!
+Through prayer, study, and preparation, you have the opportunity to “transport” Bible students into that time when the Church was ignited by Pentecost and going into the uttermost parts of the earth.
 Here, Western Civilization will receive an injection of Biblical theology that will change the course of history.
 No longer just a story about Greek democracy and Roman efficiency, the West now becomes transformed through the unprecedented activity of this man, Saul of Tarsus, and through him, pastors and evangelists like Timothy and Titus.
 Everything will change.
 And you are a veritable guide to history in the making.
 But your ministry as a teacher is even greater than a historical guide.

-You are a spiritual director, a teacher, helping students to understand the first century challenges of Timothy in Ephesus and Titus in Crete.
+You are a spiritual director and teacher, helping students understand Timothy’s first-century challenges in Ephesus and Titus in Crete.
 Then, you must build a bridge from the extraordinary first-century exploits of these first Christian missionaries to the students in front of you.
 This is an undertaking that requires more than scholarship, more than rhetorical flair, and much more than any pedagogical theory.
 Building a bridge from what God did in His Word to what God will do today requires a life devoted to prayer; and an expository plan.
-If I may, I would like to help you in developing that plan.
+If I may, I would like to help you develop that plan.
 There’s no time like the present.
 I will be using 1 Timothy as a working laboratory for our study.
 So, let’s go.

 Step 1: State the Presenting Issue in the Text

 Read the Text